santosh-k-pradhan/angularjs-seed/README.md

 You need git to clone the `https://github.com/santosh-k-pradhan/angularjs-starter-project.git` repository.

-We also use a number of Node.js tools to initialize and test `angular-seed`.
+We also use a number of Node.js tools to initialize and test `angularjs starter project`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `https://github.com/santosh-k-pradhan/angularjs-starter-project.git`